Murok2/MiniTennisGame/README.md

 # Mini-Tennis
-This projec is for course CS102
+This projec is for course Data Structures